tnyeanderson/git-hooks/README.md

 ./githooks/setup
 ```

-> IMPORTANT: A note should be added to contributors in the README to run the
+> IMPORTANT: A note should be added to contributors in the README to run
-above setup before committing to the repo!
-There is no way to *automatically*
+`./githooks/setup` before committing to the repo!
+There is no way to
-set up git hooks for anyone who pulls and commits to a repo.
-This is done for
+*automatically* set up git hooks for anyone who pulls and commits to a repo.
-security reasons (hooks execute arbitrary scripts as a side effect during
+This is done for security reasons (hooks execute arbitrary scripts as a side
-normal `git` operations).
+effect during normal `git` operations).

 By default, each hook file (`pre-commit`, etc) runs each test script in its
 corresponding directory (for example: `pre-commit.d`) in order.
 If a file